You can add reCAPTCHA to three of your most vulnerable areas.

 After you click the blue Register button, you will see the Site and Secret Key codes that you can copy/paste in the reCAPTCHA section of iThemes Security Pro.

 After you’ve pasted in your Keys, you can edit the rest of the reCAPTCHA settings like which pages you want reCAPTCHA to be enforced and how many failed attempts will trigger a lockout and how long iThemes Security needs to remember a failed attempt to count it towards a lockout.
+When using reCAPTCHA v2 and Invisible you can allow users to opt-in to the GDPR terms without having to reload the page.
+Similarly, you can allow the users to opt-in to reCAPTCHA without refreshing the page.
+This prevents them from possibly having to enter their credentials twice.

 At a minimum, our recommendation is enabling reCAPTCHA on your login and registration pages.
 This will greatly reduce registration spam and brute force login attempts.